 Anne believes the most effective healing is a collaboration, and invites her clients to be active participants in their healing process.
 She combines deep tissue, myofascial release, trigger point and Swedish techniques to reduce stress, increase mobility and relieve pain and discomfort.
-A graduate of Spectrum Center School of Massage in 2017, Anne brings a passion for lifelong learning and strong desire to help others to her massage work.
+A graduate of Spectrum Center School of Massage, Anne brings a passion for lifelong learning and strong desire to help others to her massage work.
 She enjoys providing effective treatment work for clients with specific focus areas as well as relaxation sessions.
 By truly listening to each client and bringing curiosity and compassion to every session, Anne creates therapeutic sessions that nurture body, mind and spirit.

 In 1979, I packed up my car and moved to Olympia, WA from New York State.
 Soon after being licensed to practice massage I began work at Radiance Herbs and Massage, practicing massage in Olympia from 1983-1986.
 I moved to Seattle in 1987 and began work at New Seattle Massage.
 Between the years of 1991-1999, I left New Seattle Massage to develop my own practice.
 During that time I also received a real estate license and spent several years studying at the community college.
 Deciding a career in real estate was not for me and tiring of working on my own, I returned to New Seattle Massage to work in a community of massage practitioners.
 I am drawn to practicing Swedish massage because it is the massage that I most enjoy receiving.
 I generally work with medium-deep pressure with deeper specific work when called for.
 I find that a strong, flowing Swedish massage can be deeply relaxing, which is the effect that I strive for.